handsontable/handsontable/docs/next/guides/columns/column-filter.md

 ## Custom filter menu

-To display filters while hiding the other elements in the dropdown menu, pass the elements to be displayed as an array in the configuration.
+To display filters while hiding the other elements in the dropdown menu, pass the elements to be displayed as an array into the configuration.

 ::: example #example2
 ```js